AJ6CU/Nextion-screens-for-uBitx-KD8CEC-firmware/README.md

 WHAT NEXTIONS SCREEN SHOULD I BUY?

 If available in your desired screen size, spend the extra money and buy the Enhanced or Intelligent.
 The Basic and Discovery models are slower and have inadequate memory/eeprom to hold the more recent evolutions of the screens.
+ALTHOUGH THERE ARE ".tft" files for a 9", it does not appear to be avaiable nor is it supported by the Nextion editor.
+So DO NOT BUY the 9" model if you find one.

 HOW DO I CUSTOMIZE AND GENERATE MY OWN tft FILES